-Alternative 2 would include reducing the number of Campo Wind Project's turbines to 48 turbines.
+Alternative 2 would include reducing the number of Project turbines to 48 turbines.
 These turbines would still be rated at approximately 4.2 MW each, for a total production capacity of approximately 202 MW.
 All Alternative 2 components and their locations, including the 48 turbines would be similar to those of Alternative 1, (see Figure 2-1B (Appendix E)).